NicoletFEAR/Tutorials/Programming101.md

 4. Rewrite code we don't like
 - There is a switch/case for the autonomousPeriodic that is complex
-- Let's rewrite it as a simple if/then
+- Let's rewrite it as a simple if/else statement

 Robot.init
 ```java